librariesio/libraries.io/.github/CONTRIBUTING.md

 * Maintainability: _Helping maintainers understand more about the software they depend upon and the consumers of their software._
 * Sustainability: _Supporting undervalued software by highlighting shortfalls in contribution and funneling support to them._

-The first of these problems is our foccus for Libraries.io.
+The first of these problems is our focus for Libraries.io.
 The other two we are trying to tackle at [Tidelift](https://tidelift.com).

 ## Who is Libraries.io For?
 Libraries.io currently caters for the needs of three distinct user groups:

-* Google: _is hungry for your linked datas so she can serve you up search traffic_
+* Google: _is hungry for your linked data so she can serve you up search traffic_
 * Searcher: _is a developer with a problem, she is looking for something to help solve it._
 * Maintainer: _has a project that is used within and/or incorporates open dependencies.
 She needs to ensure her project(s) are working as expected for users._